Danielle-Respes/Danielle-Respes/README.md

 # <a href="https://www.linkedin.com/in/danielle-respes-64113767/">Danielle Respes</a>'s IT and Cybersecurity Project Portfolio 🔐

-# Danielle Respes | IT & Cybersecurity Portfolio 🔐
 ### Senior Endpoint Technician → Cybersecurity Professional

 Not your typical career-changer.
 I bring 7+ years of real-world IT infrastructure experience - Active Directory, Intune, Azure,